prevedel-lab/brillouin-gpu-acceleration/README.md

 - Use this [fork](https://github.com/prevedel-lab/Gpufit), already containing the additional functions.
 [This](https://gpufit.readthedocs.io/en/latest/installation.html#running-cmake-from-the-command-line)
  page from Gpufit's documentation explains how to compile it on windows with Visual Studio.
-- Alternatively, you can also just use the precompiled gpufit.dll file from the "bin" folder.
+- Alternatively, you can also just use the precompiled gpufit.dll file from the "lib/gpufit" folder.

 **1 Install and compile this library**